-- and other elective rotations chosen by the student
+- and elective rotations such as Pathology, Endocrinology, Ophthalmology, and others chosen by the student.

 During the last year of Medical school, students apply and interview with different residencies in the field of their choosing.
 After interviews are completed, Medical students are matched into a residency training position via a computer algorithm system.
 Lastly, medical students graduate and get ready to start residency.